 Lincoln International Business School

-The aim of Intermediate courses is to introduce students to a range of practical language skills, both active and passive, which will enable them to operate at a sophisticated level in general language situations.
+The aim of Intermediate courses is to introduce students to a range of practical language skills, both active and passive, which will enable you to operate at a sophisticated level in general language situations.

-Advanced courses are designed to consolidate a wider range of source materials in the foreign language, thereby extending and deepening the students’ knowledge of its lexical and grammatical features.
+Advanced courses are designed to consolidate a wider range of source materials in the foreign language, thereby extending and deepening the student knowledge of its lexical and grammatical features.
 Activities in the foreign language will require a greater degree of analytical and critical evaluation.

 Language Short Course Timetable

 *Please note: All classes are run subject to student numbers.
 Due to ongoing timetable adjustments, please check class time/dates with the Lincoln International Business School reception team on +44 (0)1522 835509 before attending.

 The content will range from personal identification, home life, travel, free-time, and entertainment at beginner level, to economy, business, society, history, cinema, politics and tourism at more advanced levels.

 You need to complete the three steps below: Pay-Apply-Enrol so that your enrolment is finalised.

 Step 1 - Pay for the course £272 via this link.
 Please save your receipt of payment.

 Step 2 - After payment, please apply via our OneUni system for Semester A (September).
 You need to attach receipt of payment and include the module code you wish to enrol (you can find all the codes in the languages timetable available on the website).
 When completing your application, you need to include these in the relevant application requirements – Module Codes and Proof of Payment.